 Adoption Myth Buster

-There are many myths about who can and cannot adopt.
+There are many adoption myths about who can and cannot adopt.

-To talk to us further about whether you are eligible to adopt please contact us or telephone PACT’s Enquiry Officers on phone 0300 456 4800.
-Lines are open 10am-3pm Monday to Friday.
-You can also email firstname.lastname@example.org.
-Download a guide to adoption.
+To talk to us further about whether you are eligible to adopt a child please contact us or telephone PACT’s Enquiry Officers on 0300 456 4800.
+Lines are open 10am-5pm on Monday, Wednesday and Friday, 10am-8pm on Tuesday and Thursday, and 10am-1pm on Saturday.
+You can also fill in our enquiry form or download our Adoption Guide.

-No, but to adopt a child in the UK you do need to have been resident full time in the UK for 12 months continuously before an adoption order can be made.
-If you are not a British Citizen you need to have official permission to remain in the UK indefinitely.
+No, but to adopt a child in the UK you do need to have official permission for indefinite leave to remain in UK or Dual Citizenship.

 No. It does not matter whether you are single, married or in a partnership.
 However we do ask that couples have been living together for at least two years.
 The assessment process will also explore as far as possible that your relationship is stable as having children will be a major adjustment.

-Clearly any personal or professional ‘hands on’ experience you have with children will be beneficial if you want to adopt, particularly if you are thinking of older children or sibling groups.
-Some of our applicants undertake voluntary work in a nursery, school or club to gain experience with children they do not know, as this can be helpful.
+We encourage our adopters to obtain personal or professional ‘hands on’ experience with children, particularly if you are thinking of adopting older children or sibling groups.
+We give advice and ideas for voluntary work including working in a nursery, school or club for applicants to gain experience with children they do not know, as this can be helpful.
 We can signpost you to agencies willing to offer such volunteering experience.

 If you have been undergoing treatment to conceive, we will usually ask that at least six months have elapsed since the last cycle of treatment has finished.
 This request will depend on how long you were in treatment and may vary case by case.
 We know from experience and research that this period after treatment allows for the one chapter to end and another begin.
 It is best that adoption is a positive choice rather than a reactive one to infertility.